Atlantis B-29 Rebuild

 39 of 54

 I let the primer set for almost two days, only because I had other things to do.
 I decided to do the plane in natural aluminum, making it look like "Doc" , one of the only two B-29's that are still flight worthy; (FIFI and DOC).
-I used Tamiya Chrome Silver XF-11 because I didn't have any gloss aluminum, but the flat aluminum looked to fake.
+I used Tamiya Chrome Silver XF-11 because I didn't have any gloss aluminum, but the flat aluminum looked too fake.

 40 of 54